SalishSeaCast/SalishSeaNowcast/docs/deployment/west_cloud.rst

-The nowcast operations key pair could have been used as the default key pair in the OpenStack web interface, but using a key pair with a passphrase there allows for more flexibility: in particular, the possibliity of revoking the passphrase-less key pair without loosing access to the instances.
+The nowcast operations key pair could have been used as the default key pair in the OpenStack web interface, but using a key pair with a passphrase there allows for more flexibility: in particular, the possibility of revoking the passphrase-less key pair without loosing access to the instances.

 Edit :file:`$HOME/.profile` to add code that puts :file:`$HOME/.local/bin` at the front of :envvar:`PATH`: